March 12, 2019

 success in college and the modern workplace.
 The tests also show how

 schools and districts are progressing with the learning standards.

 Here is some additional information about the 2019 state tests:

-Both tests have been reduced from three days to two days this year.
+Both tests were reduced from three days to two days this year.

-Both tests also will be untimed once again, meaning students will
+Both tests are untimed once again, meaning students will

 have as long as they need to finish.

 Like last year, the New York State Education Department plans to

 have instructional reports returned to teachers by the end of the

 school year, and to release at least 75 percent of the test